AlbertoSegura24/chaos_cryptography/README.md

 # chaos_cryptography
-Python codes to generate substitution boxes based on a chaotic system and cryptanalysis tools for NIST sboxes security tests
+Python codes to generate substitution boxes based on a chaotic system and cryptanalysis tools for sboxes security tests based on NIST standards